JuliaGPU/GPUArrays.jl/README.md

 Also, when compiling Julia to the GPU, we can use all the cool features from Julia, e.g. higher order functions, multiple dispatch, meta programming and generated functions.
-Checkout the examples, to see how this can be used to emit specialized kernels with a minimal amount of code:
+Checkout the examples, to see how this can be used to emit specialized code while not loosing flexibility:
 [unrolling](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/juliaset.jl),
 [vector loads/stores](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/vectorloard.jl)

-Another of these cool features is [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
+Another of Julia's cool packages is [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
 It heavily relies on Julia's strength to specialize generic code and dispatching to a different implementations depending on the Array type.
 Making this work with GPUArrays will be a bit more involved, but the